Search

 The sociology of Silicon Valley has long focused on the apparently paradoxical hybrid of market economics and social liberalism.
 Richard Barbrook and Andy Cameron, in an influential 1995 essay, explained that "the Californian Ideology promiscuously combines the free-wheeling spirit of the hippies and the entrepreneurial zeal of the yuppies".
 This view is based on the assumption that the new technology industries arose when "West Coast radicals became involved in developing new information technologies for the alternative press, community radio stations, home-brew computer clubs and video collectives".
 In fact, the roots of the new economy were to be found in the early interpenetration of academia, business and government (notably defence), which had a historic locus in California that long-predated Haight-Ashbury.
 The subsequent cultural focus on libertarianism and "crazy individualists" distracts from this conformist and compromised reality (Inherent Vice is a better guide than Atlas Shrugged).

 Where Barbrook and Cameron were more insightful was in seeing the reactionary delusions that lay behind "technological emancipation".
 The vision of transhumance and the singularity, like the dream of robot butlers and virtual reality, is a narcissistic desire to escape the reality of class relations: the dependence on the coerced labour of inferior others that has been the achilles heel of libertarian thought since Thomas Jefferson's slave apartments.
-"If only some people have access to the new information technologies, Jeffersonian democracy can become a hi-tech version of the plantation economy of the Old South.
+As they piquantly put it, "If only some people have access to the new information technologies, Jeffersonian democracy can become a hi-tech version of the plantation economy of the Old South.
 Reflecting its deep ambiguity, the Californian Ideology's technological determinism is not simply optimistic and emancipatory.
 It is simultaneously a deeply pessimistic and repressive vision of the future."

 What Hayek was characterising was a personality type that combines social autism with a reverence for machine-like order.
 This is what we would subsequently call a "nerd", a word which appears to have been coined at about the same time that Hayek was writing.
 Initially, nerd had connotations of the conventional as well as the awkward, a synonym for "square".
 Its association with scientifically-minded earnestness reflected the priorities of the time: the father of the nerd was the absent-minded professor.
 Despite recent efforts to lionise the privately-educated misfit (Zuckerberg, Turing, Hawking et al), the popularisation of the concept - embodied in the spectacle-wearing kid who was good at maths and got thumped for his pains - reflected the expansion of universal secondary education and optometry after 1945.
 The era of the nerd was the Atomic Age, from the mid-1940s to the mid-1990s (the de facto end of nuclear testing).
 As a historical phenomenon, the nerd reflected the postwar compromise of social-democracy and conservativism: "the white-heat of technology" meets Dungeons & Dragons.